loganangell/100_Days_of_Code/Day_6/README.md

 ## Introduction

 Data professionals are in high demand, according to the [Bureau of Labor Statistics](https://www.bls.gov/ooh/fastest-growing.htm).
-Organizations need data professionals to help make data-driven decisions, improve operations, and remain competitive.
-Industries that are typically competitive (technology, finance, hospitality, etc.) require strong, analytical minds to efficiently request data for powerful insights, and when there is high demand, there are lucrative compensation packages.
+Organizations require data professionals to inform data-driven decisions, enhance operations, and maintain competitiveness.
+Industries that are typically competitive (technology, finance, hospitality, etc.) require strong, analytical minds to efficiently request data for powerful insights.
+When there is high demand, there are lucrative compensation packages.

 ## Background

-This project will take a dataset provided from [Luke Barousse's 'SQL For Data Analytics' course](https://www.lukebarousse.com/), which provides the top ten paying companies based on average salary as well as provided the minimum and maximum salaries for the specific company.
+This project will take a dataset provided from [Luke Barousse's 'SQL For Data Analytics' course](https://www.lukebarousse.com/), which provides the top ten paying companies based on average salary, as well as provides the minimum and maximum salaries for the specific company.

 ## Tools I Used